bytemaster/bytemaster.github.io/_posts/2015-01-04-Why-I-am-an-Austrian-Economist.md

 These principles are all compatible with my [Golden Principle]({% post_url 2014-12-16-Golden-Principle %}) which states:

-> Do not do unto others what you do not what others doing unto you.
+> Do not do unto others what you do not want others doing unto you.

 Where things get interesting is when economists draw conclusions that appear to justify a violation of the Golden Principle.
 For example, drawing the conclusion that using coercion or economic slight of hand to force a trade would be beneficial for society as a whole.
 Based upon the violation of the Golden Principle I know there has been a mistake made in the economic reasoning and can begin my search for it.
 It is a little bit like knowing you made a mistake multiplying two positive numbers when the result is negative.